VIAME/VIAME/README.md

 kitware/viame:gpu-all-models-latest

-Which is the image used in the web server, containing a VIAME installation in /opt/noaa/viame
+This is the image used in the web server, and is compiled every week.
+It contains a VIAME desktop (not web) installation in /opt/noaa/viame

 Additional images will be available in the future besides a version with all models.